Hexagram 47困Oppression

 The line branches, bottom-up, follow the Kan-below / Dui-above najia composition for Oppression: 寅 (line 1), 辰 (line 2), 午 (line 3), 亥 (line 4), 酉 (line 5), 未 (line 6).
 Read against the Dui palace, whose element is metal, the six-relatives assignments are: line 1 寅 (wood) — wealth (妻財); line 2 辰 (earth) — parents (父母); line 3 午 (fire) — officials (官鬼); line 4 亥 (water) — offspring (子孫); line 5 酉 (metal) — siblings (兄弟); line 6 未 (earth) — parents (父母).

-The shi line at position 1 carries wealth (寅, wood), the element that the Dui palace’s metal overcomes — the actor at the shi line stands on the resource that the palace’s own nature is structurally positioned to consume.
-This is the najia correlate of the line-1 dark-valley image: the actor at the lowest position holds the wealth-relation to the palace, but the palace’s metal nature exhausts that wealth at the point of contact.
+The shi line at position 1 carries wealth (寅, wood), the element that the Dui palace’s metal overcomes — the mover at the shi line stands on the resource that the palace’s own nature is structurally positioned to consume.
+This is the najia correlate of the line-1 dark-valley image: the mover at the lowest position holds the wealth-relation to the palace, but the palace’s metal nature exhausts that wealth at the point of contact.
 The ying line at position 4 carries offspring (亥, water), the element that the palace’s metal generates — the receiving position is the line-4 figure whose slow approach to rescue is what the palace produces rather than consumes.
-Read as a structural pair, the shi-ying axis of Oppression says that the actor at the lowest position stands on a resource the palace exhausts, while the receiving position is the generative outflow the palace produces — the structural correlate of theTuan’s 剛揜: the firm is covered, the wealth is consumed, and the only generative motion in the configuration travels from the palace toward the receiving line above.
+Read as a structural pair, the shi-ying axis of Oppression says that the mover at the lowest position stands on a resource the palace exhausts, while the receiving position is the generative outflow the palace produces — the structural correlate of theTuan’s 剛揜: the firm is covered, the wealth is consumed, and the only generative motion in the configuration travels from the palace toward the receiving line above.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.